-It's a little bit overkilled to use TopCoder to prepare interview as questions here are usually much harder.
-However, if you are able to perform well on TopCoder, coding interview is definitely a piece of cake for you.
+It’s a little bit overkilled to use TopCoder to prepare interview as questions here are usually much harder.
+However, if you are able to perform well on TopCoder, a coding interview is definitely a piece of cake for you.

 For beginners, it’s recommended to take a look at these tutorials before diving into coding questions directly.

-Ruby and more are already available to start practicing.
+Use interactive websites to learn and try our your programming skills on web.
+These websites provide your a preset environment to do programming and coding exercises in any programming language.
+Most of the popular programming languages like Java, Python, Ruby and more are already available to start practicing.
 This will save you time and hassle of setting up your personal computer for programming.

 This is the online course from Coursera and taught by Stanford.
 For people who don’t have a solid computer science foundation or are not familiar with basic data structure/algorithms, this is one of the best starting points.